 Did you know that anxiety is a normal reaction to stressful situations?
 It helps us stay alert to dangers.
 However, many people suffer from anxiety disorders that make them anxious, nervous and fearful of situations they have no control over.
 In fact, anxiety disorders are the most common mental health issues people live with every day.
 According to the American Psychiatric Association (APA), approximately 30 percent of people will experience abnormal anxiety during their adult lives.
+Anxiety disorders can also be connected to overwhelming stress and if left untreated can escalate into the first signs of a nervous breakdown.
 While some will cope well with medication and talk therapy, others need the professional intervention of an anxiety disorder treatment center to lead happy, healthy, and productive lives.

 Treatment for anxiety disorders in adults isn’t a one-size-fits-all approach.
 It can’t be this way given the fact that there a different types of disorders that fall under the umbrella term.
 Knowing the type of anxiety disorder you have, including its triggers can help you seek effective treatment.
 If you or someone you know has a history of anxiety, keep reading to learn more about the different disorders.